 Undergraduate, graduate, and law school internships with Senator Schatz’s office are paid unless in conflict with degree requirements, outside stipends, or other unique circumstances.
 We are willing to work with selected interns to fulfill the requirements of most outside educational programs.
 Interested students who believe financial considerations may prohibit them from pursuing this internship opportunity are encouraged to contact firstname.lastname@example.org.

 To apply, complete and submit the application below.
 Please contact email@example.com with any questions.

 U.S. Senator Brian Schatz's high school internship program provides a hands-on learning opportunity and encourages students to be leaders and advocates in their schools and communities.
 Previous classes have conducted peer surveys, attended community meetings, tracked how federal legislation impacts their communities, and learned how to propose the office take action on issues that are important to them.

 The internship runs from October - April, and interns must commit for the full term.
 This is a virtual internship, and the work is designed to be completed outside of school hours.
 The program uses online tools and communication methods, including weekly video conferences, so students from all islands are encouraged to apply.

 Public, private, charter, and homeschool students in the state of Hawai‘i may apply.
 Students must have a GPA of 2.5 or better and have personal access to email throughout the internship.
-Interns will be selected based on their involvement in their community (jobs, activities, and responsibilities), diversity of interests and life experiences, and demonstrated leadership involvement.
+Interns will be selected based on their involvement in their community and diversity of interests.
+Student government experience is not required.
 Strong preference is given to students in their last year of school.
 Underclassmen who are interested in the program should contact the office before applying.